-However, we know that the propeller can only rotate along the X-axis, therefore, there is only one dof (Rx) for the system.
+However, we know that the propeller can only rotate along the X-axis, therefore, there is only one dof for the system (Rx).
 The count should be I. After adding the rotary motor, the count becomes zero.

 The calculation gives us -2 due to the fact that there are two redundant dof's, Ry and Rz, which were restrained by both concentric and coincident mates.
-If we remove the redundant dofs, the count then becomes:
+If we remove the redundant dofs, the count becomes: